How to Make a Japanese Zen Garden in Southern California

 Spice it up with Stone Borders.

 Splurge a little.
 It is a Japanese tradition to include stone borders, along the edge of the house or along pathways.
-You only need small amounts of accent material, so spend a little more here on polished pebble or rounded cobble like Mexican Beach Pebble.
+You only need small amounts of accent material, so spend a little more here on a polished pebble or rounded cobble like Mexican Beach Pebble.

 Pick Your Plants.